hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 ### Maintenance

-While the benefits of a clustered table are obvious there things you need to consider before using it.

-1. `CLUSTER table` is a one-time operation<sup>1</sup>, and updates, inserts, or deletes will fragment the table again.
+While the benefits of a clustered table are obvious there are things you need to consider before using it.
+Clustering is a one-time operation<sup>1</sup>, and updates, inserts, or deletes will fragment the table again.
 Depending on your use case you're probably forced to cluster your table regularly to maintain the order.
-1. `CLUSTER table` issues an ExclusiveLock<sup>1?</sup>, and as a result you can neither read nor write while clustering.
+Clustering issues an ExclusiveLock<sup>1</sup><sup>4</sup>, and as a result you can neither read nor write while clustering.

-While there is no way to do something about 1. there are different ways to approach 2.
-Clustering needs at least the size of the table plus the indexes of free space because a temporary table with the same data and with the same indexes is created.
-Depending on how much free space you have at hand and how your data is structured there is a way to work around the Exclusive Lock to some extend.
-In reality our tasks table also has the fields `created_at` and `updated_at`, and we are able to tell what has changed since a certain time.
-We can work around the lock like that:

-1. copy the original table
-2. cluster the new table
-3. update the new table
-4. use new table.

-This technique needs even more free space at least twice the amount of the table and its indexes.
-It is only in my head at the moment, and I haven't done it in production.
-I'll have to do some testing around that.

-I believe another possibility is to use pg_reorg<sup>?</sup> if you're able to use your own extensions.
-It seems to be able to cluster a table, but haven't played around with it.
-AWS RDS doesn't allow custom extensions and that means it is not an option for us.
+When dealing with clustered tables you should set fillfactor<sup>2</sup> appropriately because it will avoid fragmentation.
+This depends of course on your usecase.

+I believe another possibility to cluster a table is to use pg\_reorg which:

+> Reorganize tables in PostgreSQL databases without any locks.<sup>5</sup>

+It looks very promising, but I haven't played around with it because you cannot install custom PostgreSQL extensions in AWS RDS<sup>6</sup>.

 ### Fin